grosser/parallel_tests/Readme.md

 RSpec: FailuresLogger
 -----------------------

-Produce pastable command-line snippets for each failed example.
+Produce pasteable command-line snippets for each failed example.
 For example:

 ```bash
 rspec /path/to/my_spec.rb:123 # should do something